icorncake/ansible_lab/README.md

  - bash
  - ncclient to run netconf

-Please see the link for setting up **netconf** use on [Juniper](https://juniper.net/documentation/en_US/junos/topics/topic-map/netconf-ssh-connection.html) devices
+Please see the link for setting up **netconf** use on [Juniper](https://juniper.net/documentation/en_US/junos/topics/topic-map/netconf-ssh-connection.html) devices.

 Created a default user ansible with a home directory of /home/ansible Created .ssh, .bashrc and imported two YAML test files